Zachary-Levesque/Sports-Strategy-Engine/docs/user_flows.md

 2. Confirm the backend status indicator shows that the API is reachable.
 3. Choose a scenario, or pick a player and hole manually.
 4. Choose `Tee shot` or `Approach / custom shot`.
-5. If using `Approach / custom shot`, enter:
+5. If using `Approach / custom shot`, click directly on the hole map to place the ball position.
+6. Adjust:
    - current lie
-   - ball X/Y
-   - target X/Y
+   - target X/Y if you want something other than the default pin position
+   - wind speed and direction
-6. Set the iteration count.
+7. Set the iteration count.
-7. Optionally set a risk tolerance override.
+8. Optionally set a risk tolerance override.
-8. Click `Run Recommendation`.
+9. Click `Run Recommendation`.
-9. Review:
+10. Review:
    - best strategy card
    - top alternatives table
    - probability breakdown